 Experiment is often used to replace small grants for early-stage exploratory research.
 Other times, it’s used to supplement larger projects.
 Just don't treat it like a grant, with the expectation of writing a proposal and expecting money to come.

-Projects that have launched can not be deleted.
-When the campaign ends, it will no longer be discoverable by common search engines, but the URL will still exist.
+Launched can not be deleted.
+Project campaigns that fail to reach their funding goal will no longer be discoverable by common search engines, but the URL will still exist.

-We currently support projects that wish to receive their funds in the United States, Canada, the UK, and Australia.
+We currently support projects that wish to receive their funds to a bank account in the United States, Canada, United Kingdom, and Australia.
 If you are conducting your research in another country, but have a bank account in one of our supported countries, you are eligible.

-We are piloting a few projects in other countries.
-If you would like to be part of the pilot please submit this short questionnaire.
-Or just let us know how to reach you and we'll notify you as soon as Experiment is available in your country.
+We intend to support researchers regardless of their bank account currency, but we are not there yet.
+We are piloting with campaigns in countries outside of our supported ones.
+If you would like to apply for the pilot submit this short form.
+Or let us know how to reach you and we will notify you as soon as Experiment is available in your country.

 Donations are tax deductible for select projects affiliated with 501(c)(3) organizations.
 These projects are labeled as tax-deductible on their campaign pages.
 If you donate to a tax-deductible project, you will be put into contact with an organization administrator who can send you a tax receipt.